minaskar/hankl/README.md

 Copyright 2020 Minas Karamanis and contributors.

-zeus is free software made available under the GPL-3.0 License.
+hankl is free software made available under the GPL-3.0 License.
 For details see the `LICENSE` file.

 ## Contributions